 The Squad is the basic maneuverable unit in the infantry.
 There are nine soldiers in a squad, led by a Staff Sergeant.
 It takes between five and seven years to make Staff Sergeant in the infantry.
 The Squad is composed of two four man teams, each led by a Sergeant.
 It takes, on the average, around 3 to 4 years to make Sergeant.
 There are three rifle squads and a weapons squad in a Platoon.
 The weapons squad has two machine guns and two anti-tank weapons.
 Those are all MOS 11B.
 There are three platoons in a company, plus a mortar section.
 The mortar section is MOS 11C.

 For the past few years, the Army has been trying to increase its size and particularly the number of infantrymen.
-A three year enlistment for MOS 11X gets an enlistment bonus of $20,000, four years gets $25,000, five years – $30,000, and six years gets a $40,000 enlistment bonus.
-After completion of infantry training, $10,000, is paid, minus taxes.
-The remaining amount is paid in annual increments, divided by the number of years of the enlistment.
+When this was originally published in February 2020, MOS 11X was in the top tier of enlistment bonuses, getting $40,000 for a six year enlistment.
+However, bonuses change as MOS requirements change.
+Currently a three year enlistment for MOS 11X gets an enlistment bonus of $4,000, four years gets $7,000, five years – $8,000, and six years gets a $9,000 enlistment bonus.

 The Mechanized and Stryker grunts get to ride some, but they also have to maintain that steel monster in the motor pool, and they still walk about as much as light infantry.
 I prefer light.
 Go Airborne!!!